-In order for a product to be Fair Trade Certified it must be made in a factory that is certified under the Fair Trade Factory standard, set by Fair Trade USA.
-MEC then pays an additional financial premium for each garment on top of the price of the product, which goes directly into a worker-managed bank account.
-Prior to certification, Fair Trade USA conducts an assessment of the factory and numerous other local, regional and country-specific indicators to determine the premium amount for each individual factory, ranging between 1 and 10% of Freight On Board (the price of the garment when it leaves the factory).
-Workers vote on how to use this money to address their most important needs, such as providing women’s health services or scholarships for children of workers.
+In order for a product to be Fair Trade Certified, it must be made in a factory that is certified under the Fair Trade Factory standard, set by Fair Trade USA.
+For each garment made in the factory, MEC then gives an additional financial premium on top of the price of the product.
+This premium goes directly into a worker-managed bank account.

 How has MEC’s involvement helped workers directly?